7 companies that are leading the way for solar-powered cars

-What's more, the cars are designed to be compact and easy to park so they can spend most of their time soaking in the sun's energy.
+Moreover, the cars are designed to be compact and easy to park, so they can spend most of their time soaking in the sun's energy.

-If extra range is needed, it can be charged directly from the grid with an ordinary plug or portable batteries that come with the Squad car.
+If the extra range is needed, it can be charged directly from the grid with an ordinary plug or portable batteries from the Squad car.

 2. The "world's first long-range solar car"

-Back in June, Dutch startup Light Year unveiled a prototype for what they call the first car capable of driving long distances powered only by the Sun.
+Dutch startup Light Year is producing a prototype for the first car capable of driving long distances powered by the Sun.

-The car, called Lightyear One, has a roof and hood made up of five square meters of integrated solar cells.
+The car, called Lightyear One, has a roof and hood comprising five square meters of integrated solar cells.

 The solar panels are encased in safety glass, "so strong that a fully-grown adult can [safely] walk on them," the company claims.

-The car is made out of strong, but lightweight, materials to allow it the longest range possible.
-This, the company says, enables the car to have a range of 725 km (WLTP).
+The car is made of strong but lightweight materials, allowing it the longest range possible.
+The company says this enables the car to have a range of 725 km (WLTP).
 Light Year says its car uses 83 Wh/km (WLTP) and accelerates from 0-100 in ten seconds.

-The Lightyear One's solar array adds 12 km of range per hour when in the sun.
+The Lightyear One's solar array adds 7.5 miles (12 km) of range per hour when in the sun.

 3. An auto giant joins the game